-This known as the scalar formulation of the moment of a force.
+which is known as the scalar formulation of the moment of a force.

-In the International System of units, M is expressed in N⋅ m, F in N and d in m.
+In the International System of units, M is expressed in N m, F in N, and d in m.

-The value of the moment is counted positive when the rotation occurs counterclockwise (i.e. same sense as the coordinate axis) and negative for a clockwise rotation (i.e. opposite sense to the coordinate axis)
+The moment is considered positive when the rotation is counterclockwise (i.e., the same sense as the coordinate axis) and negative when the rotation is clockwise (i.e., the sense opposite to the coordinate axis).

 Principle of transmissibility.
-It is obvious that a force sliding along its line of action keeps the same position with respect to a point of interest O and thus the moment of this force about O remains unchanged with the sliding operation.
-As a result, the cross product between an arbitrary position vector from O to an arbitrary point of the line of action of the acting force remains also constant.
-This is known in mechanics as principle of transmissibility of a force (Hibbeler, 2010).
-This principle is illustrated in figure 2.17.
+A force sliding along its line of action maintains the same position with respect to a point of interest O, so the moment of this force about O remains unchanged by the sliding operation.
+As a result, the cross product between an arbitrary position vector from O to an arbitrary point of the line of action of the acting force also remains constant.
+This is known in mechanics as the principle of transmissibility of a force (Hibbeler, 2010), which is illustrated in Figure 2.17.